I sit at my desk by the window. I look up, and I see the stack of books and the camera sitting on top—my colorful tower of lofty summertime goals.

 If you live in the Charleston area or are visiting this week, coming up this Friday, July 11 at Noon Blue Bicycle Books is holding an Author's Luncheon to celebrate the release of The Summer Wind.
 Tickets are $35 and include lunch, author talk, and a signed copy of the book.
 To purchase tickets, click here, or call the store at 843.277.2666.

 Then, on Sunday, July 13 at 2:00 p.m.
 Mary Alice will also be signing books during a special event at The Lowcountry Artists Gallery (148 E. Bay Street, Charleston).

 I was given a free copy of The Summer Girls but was not paid to write about The Lowcountry Summer Trilogy.
 My opinions are my own, and as a general rule, I only share news about and promote the people + places + things that I love.

-If you'd like to have Angie Mizzell's blog delivered to your inbox, click here to subscribe.
+If you'd like to have new blog posts delivered to your inbox, click here to subscribe to Angie's blog.